S3 method for class 'list'

 • A 2-column matrix with a single interval in each row;

-• A tibble with a named column containing a matrix, and optionally a weight column.
+• A tibble with a named column containing a vector/matrix/list as above, and optionally a weight column.

 • fm_int(fm_mesh_2d): fm_mesh_2d integration.
 Any sampler class with an associated fm_int_mesh_2d() method is supported.